 The present experimental research was conducted on two primary groups, namely ADSCs monoculture and ADSCs/HUVECs co-culture that were divided into control, horse serum (HS), and HS/VEGF differentiation subgroups.
 HUVECs were co-cultured by ADSC in a ratio of 1:1.
 The myogenic differentiation was evaluated using the reverse transcription-polymerase chain reaction (RT-PCR) and immunofluorescence in different experimental groups.
 The interaction between ADSCs and HUVECs, as well as the role of ADSCs conditional medium, was investigated for endothelial tube formation assay.

-Immunofluorescence staining indicated that Tropomyosin was positive in ADSCs and ADSCs & HUVECs Co-culture groups on HS and HS/VEGF culture medium.
+Immunofluorescence staining indicated that Tropomyosin was positive in ADSCs and ADSCs and HUVECs co-culture groups on HS and HS/VEGF culture medium.
 Furthermore, the MyHC2 gene expression significantly increased in HS and HS/VEGF groups in comparison with the control group (P<0.001).
-More importantly, there was a significant difference in the mRNA expression of this gene between ADSCs and ADSCs & HUVECs Co-culture groups on HS/VEGF culture medium (P<0.05).
-Current data revealed that Co-culture of ADSCs and HUVECs could develop endothelial network formation in VEGF-loaded group.
-Also, ADSCs conditional medium improved the viability and formation of the endothelial tube in the HS and VEGF groups, respectively.
+More importantly, there was a significant difference in the mRNA expression of this gene between ADSCs and ADSCs and HUVECs co-culture groups on HS/VEGF culture medium (P<0.05).
+Current data revealed that the co-culture of ADSCs and HUVECs could develop endothelial network formation in the VEGF-loaded group.
+Also, the ADSCs-conditioned medium improved the viability and formation of the endothelial tube in the HS and VEGF groups, respectively.